Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 The initial delay and interval handling takes the time into account it takes to execute the trigger command and to move the cart to the next position.
-This allows to achieve accurate timing as long as the time it takes to execute the trigger command and to move the cart to the next position is not longer than the configured interval.
+This allows to achieve accurate timing as long as the time it takes to execute the trigger command and to move the cart to the next position is shorter than the configured interval.

 The motion velocity, acceleration and deceleration can be configured on the